causiq/logary/README.md

 # Logary

-Logary is a high performance, multi-target logging, metric and health-check library for mono and .Net.
+Logary is a high performance, multi-target logging, metric, tracing and health-check library for mono and .Net.

 Follow Logary at twitter: [@logarylib](https://twitter.com/logarylib).